Here are answers to some frequently asked questions about our namesake, Benjamin Franklin.

 Did Benjamin Franklin have a dog?

 Ben's son William apparently owned a Newfoundland dog, name unknown.
-There are two references in the Papers of Benjamin Franklin to William's dog.
-The first appears in a footnote on page 435 of Volume 26.
-Someone writing to Franklin adds the comment that "nothing shall tempt me to forget your Newfoundland Dog."
-The second reference, three years later and to the same dog, is on page 179 of Volume 36.
-The letter is in French, and indicates that a Madame De Boulainvillers returned the dog to Franklin; it seems as if the dog had strayed.
+There are two references in Franklin’s papers to William's dog.
+Someone writing to Franklin comments that "nothing shall tempt me to forget your Newfoundland Dog."
+The second reference comes three years later in a letter written in French.
+It indicates that a Madame De Boulainvilliers returned the dog to Franklin; it seems the dog had strayed.
 These letters, dated 1778 and 1781, are both from Franklin's time in Paris.

-Ben composed a quartet.
-He found simple beauty in simple tunes.
-He played several musical instruments, including the violin, harp, and guitar.
-His great interest in music lead him to build his own glass harmonica.
-This simple musical instrument was played by touching the edge of the spinning glass with dampened fingers.
-The harmonica's beautiful tones appealed to many composers, including Mozart and Beethoven.
+Benjamin Franklin played several musical instruments, including the violin, harp, and guitar.
+He also composed a quartet and built his own glass armonica.
+This simple instrument was played by touching the edge of the spinning glass with dampened fingers.

 Did Benjamin Franklin really want the turkey to be the symbol of the United States of America?